nevenjovanovic/treebank-polybius/README.md

 ### Exploring the database

-+ How many sentences and words are there in Polybius's Book 1?
++ How many sentences and words are there in Polybius's Book 1? - [Report](http://croala.ffzg.unizg.hr/basex/polybcounts)
-+ Which functions are there in the sentences of Polybius's Book 1?
++ Which syntactical relations exist in the sentences of Polybius's Book 1? - [Report](http://croala.ffzg.unizg.hr/basex/polybrelations)
-+ How many occurrences of each function is there?
++ How many occurrences of each syntactic relation is there? - [Report](http://croala.ffzg.unizg.hr/basex/polybrelations) (the same as above)
-+ What is the maximum and minimum number of children nodes contained by each function?
++ What is the maximum and minimum number of dependent nodes contained by each syntactic relation? - [Report for the relation **ADV**](http://croala.ffzg.unizg.hr/basex/polyboccur/ADV)
-+ What do Polybius's predicates consist of?
-+ What do Polybius's subjects consist of?
++ Which morphological configurations are used for a certain syntactic relation, and in what frequency? - [Report for the relation **ADV** with two dependent nodes](http://croala.ffzg.unizg.hr/basex/polybmorph/ADV/2)

 ## Tests